Anuj-P-06/MERN-Restraunt/README.md

 Resolution:
 Updated cookie configuration to sameSite: "lax" for local development, corrected cookie expiration, and included role-based claims in JWT payloads to enable proper admin authorization.

+### Bug 4 — Menu items not displaying in frontend

+Problem:
+Menu items existed in MongoDB and the backend API returned data correctly, but the Menu page showed “0 dishes” with no errors in the console.

+Root Cause:
+The fetchMenus() function was defined in the global AppContext but was never invoked on application load, leaving the menus state empty.

+Resolution:
+Called fetchMenus() inside AppContext’s useEffect to ensure menu data is fetched and populated before rendering.